 The good news of Isaiah, fulfilled in Jesus of Nazareth, had now become the good news for the entire world.
 As the true son of God, Jesus offers the world genuine good news, which no Roman emperor could ever hope to offer or bring to pass.
 It is in this context that the Markan evangelist boldly sets forth his apologetic.
-Despite rejection at the hands of his own people (and the most important people, as importance would have been measured at that time), and a shameful death at the hands of the most powerful people, Jesus was indeed the son of God, humanity's true Savior and Lord.
-Mark's purpose is to narrate the story of Jesus in such a way that such a confession will appear compelling and plausible to Jews and Romans alike.
+Despite rejection at the hands of his own people (and the most important people, as importance would have been measured at that time) and a shameful death at the hands of the most powerful people, Jesus was indeed the son of God, humanity's true Savior and Lord.
+Mark's purpose is to narrate the story of Jesus in such a way that such a confession all times, but especially when he made the least exertion" (ibid., 30).
+He was poisoned by his wife Agrippina and stepson Nero (ibid., 44.2-3).